afroze9/afroze9.github.io/src/content/writing/batch-custom-reports.md

 The app was intentionally boring.

-- It had a mapping of **account managers → their assigned tenants**
+- It had a mapping of **Account Managers → Their Assigned Customers**
 - Users could select:
-  - One or more tenants
+  - One or more customers
   - One or more predefined reports
 - The app would:
-  - Connect to each tenant database
+  - Connect to each tenant database via the central portal thingy
   - Run the selected SQL
   - Export the results to formatted Excel files